 For one let’s talk about ‘The Energetic Balloon’.
 Cats spend hours sleeping, collecting energy for the hunt.
 While interacting with our cats, we are either putting energy in, filling the balloon, or taking energy out as a safety valve.

 Just as the human days is full of routines – getting up, making breakfast, getting ready for work, kids going to school, cats, also have their routes.
 When us humans get up its energy in.
 We leave the house with an energized cat.
 We humans need to provide an environment where the balloon can self-regulate and let some air out.
-They need play time, a structured activity where you provide a mind-body focus that exhausts your cat.
-You need to provide activity that your cat is 100 percent engrossed in.
+They need playtime, a structured activity where you provide a mind-body focus that exhausts your cat.
+You need to provide an activity that your cat is 100 percent engrossed in.

 That’s only one of a whole host of suggestions in the Cat Daddy’s Tips and Guides laced throughout the book.
 He addresses questions from But My Cat Doesn’t Play to The Cat Daddy Guide to Types of Cat Toys.
 He even has a Cat Nerd Corner, and a Destination: Jackpot.